koreanpanda345/Meloetta/README.md

 - [] More documentations added to help developers use this package.

 # Change Log
+## 1.0.1
+- Fixed Message.author.
+Should be return the author now, instead of the contet.
+- add Message.sendTo.
+This will allow you to send a message to a specific user/room.
+- add Battle.toLog, and Battle.toJson.
+These are formatting options used to output the full battle log that smogon sent to the client.
 ## 1.0.0
 - Package was released.
 # Installation